 Hard to believe it’s been one year since our two week vacation across Italy.
 It was an out of this world experience full of some of the most amazing cuisine and culture I’ll probably ever experience.
 One of our favorite and most unique dinners was at this restaurant called Acqua Al 2, in Florence.
 The restaurant is known for it’s beef, specifically their balsamic and blueberry glazed steaks.

-I wanted to try both famous variations, so I ordered two petite filets that were covered in a thick balsamic reduction and a sweet blueberry reduction.
+I wanted to try both famous variations, so I ordered two petite filets that were covered in a thick balsamic-heavy red wine sauce and a sweet blueberry sauce.
 Both were delicious, but I think I liked the balsamic steak the most.
 A tender rare filet covered with a thick, tangy, and slightly sweet reduction comprised of red wine and balsamic vinegar (if I had to guess!).

 To be honest, I was very skeptical of both steaks at first.
 I’m typically a guy who doesn’t like his steaks over complicated or heavily flavored.
 And in what world are we putting blueberry sauce on steak??
 It’s very different but admittedly VERY good—and the epitome of sweet and savory.